coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 * `get_bubble_text(frame_index, start_sample, end_sample, frame_type, flags, direction, value)`:
   Set the bubble text (the text shown in blue abov the frame) for this frame.
   By default, no bubble is shown.
+It is recommended that you return multiple strings of varying lengths.
 * `get_markers(frame_index, sample_count, start_sample, end_sample, frame_type, flags, mosi_value, miso_value)`:
   Return markers to display at given sample points.
   By default, no markers are displayed.